Human Experience, Ranked

 Read: The productivity obsession

-It’s that context of constant self-measurement that internet rankings spin out of control.
-It’s hard to imagine Vulture’s ranking of more than 5,000 movies released during the 2010s, no matter how well-considered by its authors, as a product of any era in which the collection and scrutiny of data isn’t a de facto sign of quality.
+But that context of constant self-measurement is what internet rankings spin out of control.
+It’s hard to imagine Vulture’s ranking of more than 5,000 movies released during the 2010s, no matter how well considered by its authors, as a product of any era in which the collection and scrutiny of data isn’t a de facto sign of quality.
 Rankings, at their basest level, let you know where your favorite things stand.
 For plenty of people, that’s reflective of where they stand as a person.

 This impulse toward evaluation is why some people lose their grip on reality over perceived slights to Marvel movies.
 It’s also why Spotify Wrapped, the streaming service’s release of users’ personal year-end reviews, goes viral on Twitter every December—an individualized ranking mediated by an algorithm, meant to compare and contrast the strength and efficiency of one’s fandoms with friends.
 On the internet, rankings have a way of deputizing everyone into the service of their favorite stuff, pledging their free labor to ensure proper respect is paid to their preferred pop star or corporate franchise or chicken finger.

 The only good thing about working for free, though, is that you can stop doing it without dinging your credit score.
 You can simply like or dislike a particular movie or meme or fast-food chicken tender.
 You don’t have to convince yourself that what you enjoy must be profound art or the pinnacle of, like, all grocery-shopping experiences.
-You can love things that are merely fine, be unmoved by greatness, and feel no obligation to justify those preferences to your coworker who never stops talking about Star Wars and Wegman’s.
+You can love things that are merely fine, be unmoved by greatness, and feel no obligation to justify those preferences to your co-worker who never stops talking about Star Wars and Wegmans.

 Understanding what matters and why in a culture is important, but going through life attempting to optimize your personal tastes and preferences to some faux-objective idea of “best” or “most important” is not.
 You won’t be docked any points.
 You are just a person, and no one is keeping score.